Abhishek784/App/README.md

 Android chat App using JAVA, XML and FIREBASE.
 May 2020 – Jul 2020

+Project description:

-Project descriptionThis is a realtime android chat application with some interesting features.
+This is a realtime android chat application with some interesting features.

 One can send text, images, pdf, and word files to their friend list in the App.
 Last seen of a user, their friend list can be viewed in the fragment.